defunSM/Data-Science-Portfolio/Diasaster Response Classification/README.md

 In an emergency situation such as a diasaster, diasaster response workers may be flooded with new messages requesting aid.
 This web app is intended to classify these messages into several categories in order to help emergency workers response quicker!

 ### Conclusion
 The disaster response dataset is class imbalanced with several categories that have 5% and even 1% of the total samples in the dataset.
 As such the approach chosen is undersampling.
 In the context of the data this is an appropriate method to deal with imbalance since many of the text data are very similar but not exactly the same.
 However it is important to understand the trade off in using undersampling is we are losing a ton of data.
-This approach improved f1 score by 0.33.
+Thus we are justifying this choice since most of the data is similar.
+This approach improved f1 score by 0.33 from 0.51 to 0.84.
+This is without even using GridSearchCV to optimize for hyperparameters.

 Some of the difficulities with this dataset stem from implementing the sampling since this is a multi label classification model.
 There are several categories that is being predicted with one category that has no samples which was dropped.
 Thus SMOTE which artificially creates samples can not be implemented easily.
 Potentially can revisit this avenue of improvement and try to implement a custom SMOTE transformer for the ML pipeline.